 The area’s workforce comprises more than 1.4 million people.
 Average wages are slightly below the national average, while unemployment is below the national mark.

-The region has one of the largest STEM workforces in the country, with more than 85,000 people employed in science and technology occupations, making up more than 6 percent of total employment.
+The region has one of the largest Science, Technology, Engineering and Math (STEM) workforces in the country.
+More than 85,000 people are employed in science and technology occupations, making up more than 6% of total employment.
 The St. Louis region has more people with PhDs in plant science than any metro area in the world.
 And the region has fostered an emerging ecosystem around the $1.75 billion western headquarters of the National Geospatial-Intelligence Agency being built in north St. Louis.